AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 +++Can I add my self-reported trainings to Learning Manager?
 How?

 Currently, we do not support this feature in Learning Manager 1.0.
 However, there is a provision to take up external certifications.
-These external certifications are assigned to you by your organization’s Administrator.
+These external certifications are assigned to you by your organization's Administrator.
 Contact your Manager to enroll into external certifications.

 +++